APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Results and Analysis

+\revise{ \emph{\textbf{Experimental Design.}} {\toolname} employs a pre-trained language model as the encoder stack, which is connected with an LSTM stack for classification training.
+The quality of vector representation heavily relies on the language models of code being used.
+In this process, the pre-trained model is further fine-tuned to obtain a suboptimal vector representation of code for patch correctness assessment.
+Thus, we formulate this subRQ to investigate the impact of the pre-training, fine-tuning, and LSTM components. }

-Table \ref{tab:truncation} presents the prediction results under different truncation choices.
+\revise{ \emph{\textbf{Results.}} Table \ref{tab:training} presents the ablation study results under different training choices.
 The first column lists the two datasets.
-The second column lists the four truncation choices, i.e., head-only, mid-only, tail-only and hybrid.
-The remaining columns list the detailed values of accuracy, precision, recall and F1-score and AUC metrics.
+The second column lists the three training choices, i.e., without pre-training, fine-tuning, and LSTM components.
+The remaining columns list the detailed values of accuracy, precision, recall and F1-score and AUC metrics.}

-On the small dataset, we can find that the head-only approach achieves the optimum performance for accuracy (79.72\%), precision (80.84\%), recall (80.84\%) and F1-score (81.76\%), while the hybrid approach achieves the optimum AUC score (83.43\%).
-The mid-only approach, considering the middle tokens in the buggy and patched methods, achieves the third-best performance for all metrics, followed by the tail-only approach.
-Similar performance can be observed on the large dataset.
-For example, the head-only and hybrid approaches have the best performance in all metrics, while the mid-only and tail-only ones are the following.
-The results demonstrate that the head-only approach extracting the beginning code tokens is effective in distinguishing the buggy and patched code snippets for the pre-trained model.
+\revise{ Generally speaking, all training components make contributions to the performance of {\toolname} in terms of these metrics.
+For example, if the LSTM stack is not included on the small dataset, the accuracy and recall of {\toolname} will be decreased by 1.64\% and 7.02\%.
+This finding demonstrates the rationale of our motivation that the LSTM stack is suitable to extract more hidden code change features for patch correctness assessment.}

+We find that the fine-tuning component contributes the most to the overall performance of {\toolname} without which the Precision will degrade the most for both datasets.
+For instance, if we do not fine-tune the pre-trained model, the precision of {\toolname} will be decreased by 13.16\% on the small dataset.
+This finding demonstrates the rationale of our motivation that fine-tuning the pre-trained model can help better convert the code snippets into the embedding, which is quite different from Tian et al. \cite{tian2020evaluating}.
+We also note if we do not employ the pre-training knowledge (i.e., training the pre-trained model from scratch), the performances will drop at notable degrees (e.g., 7.26\% and 11.56\% for accuracy and precision on the small dataset).
+This finding highlights the substantial benefits of the pre-training process on the larger corpus to assess the correctness of a patch.